-This bibliography was compiled for those undergraduates searching for a graduate research project on the North American river otter and those independent scientists, with an interest in the North American river otter, who do not have access to a library at a major university.
+The bibliography was originally compiled for those undergraduates and graduates searching for publications relative to a potential research project on the North American river otter (Lontra canadensis) and for independent scientists, with an interest in the North American river otter, who do not have access to library at a major university.
+Hopefully, this and previous publications of this bibliography, will be of value to those scientists planning to expand their scientific investigations on the North American river otter.

-In the 2nd revision (2015) I felt it valuable to include river otter publications listed on the internet as in preparation, press, or review; electronically published (ahead of journal publication); published on a website and of some value (personal opinion); and publications to "watch for."
+In this seventh edition, it was decided to omit publications listed on the internet as in preparation, press, or review; electronically published (ahead of journal publication); and those "watch for" publications.
+Publications from websites will continue to remain part of the bibliography.